cs340-20/news/README.md

 # Class  (Mar 13)
    * Work on final project  (status report due)
-   * Please schedule the demo this WEEK by emailing all TAs
+   * Please schedule the demo this WEEK by emailing all TAs snorem1@vols.utk.edu, dkennard@vols.utk.edu, pxie1@vols.utk.edu
    * If you prefer, you can use zoom to work on the project/present
    * You are welcome to present during the class on Fri as well
    * STATUS.md is due Friday